Safety is a prime concern of the Ski Apache Ski Area.

 - Obey all signs posted.
 Do not enter closed zones.

 - Before using a lift, understand how to load, ride and unload safely.
+Please read the instruction at the bottom of each lift or ask the operator for assistance.

 A skier assumes the risk of any injury to themselves, others or the resort property resulting from the inherent risk of skiing.
 Constant changing weather conditions; existing and changing snow conditions; bare spots; rocks; stumps; trees; collisions with natural objects, man-made objects, or other skiers; variations in terrain; and the failure of skiers to ski within their own abilities do exist on the mountain.